nguyenquan-2510/RPG-Tile-Game/Demo/note.md

-# Wtf this tileset is really small !!
+# Wtf this initial tileset is really small !!